-It’s funny how a food that was not part of my background, history, and tradition, would slowly become my favorite one ever.
+It's funny how something that was not part of my background, history, and tradition, would slowly become my favorite one ever.

 Scones are definitely not something you would find in Italy.
 I still have problems translating the word in Italian, and it actually does not have an Italian equivalent.
 Whenever I say to my friends and family that I had a scone for breakfast, I can hear in their voice and see on their face a puzzlement trying to understand what that could possibly be.
 And even if I try to describe what it is, it doesn't get any better.

 I probably had scones in England when I was there in my teen years, at a family's place, to study English, or maybe during my trips to Scotland and Ireland, but I have no recollection of being struck by them like I would be years later in Edmonton.

 This is how it started.
 After that first time in Canada in 2007, I would come back every year to be with my future husband, starting from spending 2 weeks, then 4 weeks, then a month, then 3 months, and eventually, since 2014, staying for 8 months in Edmonton with him, asking for leaves of absence at work, and eventually changing my job status from full time to part-time (this ensures that I can still keep my job in Italy while trying to balance work life and married life).